Qalendar/qalendar-api-rust/README.md

 The API server requires configuration via environment variables.
 The easiest way is to create a `.env` file in the `qalendar-api` directory (when building from source) or alongside the executable (when using pre-built artifacts).

-Please refer to the `example.env` file in the repository for the most up-to-date list of variables.
+Please refer to the `.env.example` file in the repository for the most up-to-date list of variables.
 Key variables include:

 * **`DATABASE_URL`**: Your PostgreSQL connection string (e.g., `postgres://user:password@host:port/database`).
 * **`JWT_SECRET`**: A strong, unique secret string for signing authentication tokens. **Keep this secure!**